Posts

-Showing posts with label articles.
-Show all posts
+Showing posts with the label articles

 5 things I'd like to see change in the LGBTQ+ genre

 The LGBTQ+ community seems to be all the rage right now in Hollywood.
 Studios and streaming platforms are moving this genre merrily along on a conveyor belt.
 The industry is finally making headway to get this important work produced and to realize representation (aka money) matters.
 But with this progress also comes a certain amount of responsibility that I'm not sure are being tackled well enough.
+As someone who identifies as queer, the steady stream of LGBTQ+ films are exciting.
+But with every new movie, I can't help but feel my hopes and the hype leading up to feeling 'seen' are dashed when numerous projects come across as checking boxes off a list or continuing stereotypes, steps in a lack of inequality, etc. Since it's Pride month, I thought I'd share some changes I'd like to see in the LGBTQ+ genre.

 7 Actors Who Should've Won The Oscar Instead (And Who Should Win at the 2021 Oscars)

 Every year movie buffs root for their personal faves throughout the award show season.
 Though we might disagree on who should win, history and hindsight often reveals when other performances were worthier of recognition.
-In celebration of trying to figure out this year's Oscars odds, I thought it'd be fun to revisit several recent ceremonies and pin down who won versus who should've won.
+In celebration of trying to figure out this year's Oscars odds , I thought it'd be fun to revisit several recent ceremonies and pin down who won versus who should've won.
+Which Oscar winners in the past do you think should've won?
+Share your thoughts in the comments below.

 5 Swoon-Worthy Romantic Gestures in Movies